The Lovelace UI is a customizable interface. With additional community plugins you can extend the default Lovelace experience.

 Custom view (/community_plugin)

-HACS have a custom view/path/endpoint for serving up Lovelace elements (plugins)
+HACS has a custom view/path/endpoint for serving up Lovelace elements (plugins)

 /community_plugin/, this works mostly the same way as

-/community_pluginendpoint does not have cache issues, it will instruct your browser to fetch a new version on each load.
+/community_pluginendpoint does not cache anything; it will instruct your browser to fetch a new version on each load.

 /community_pluginendpoint will try to serve a .gz variant of the element, this will make the element smaller and the transfer will be faster.